 Key Data Points

 This small, Oregon-based operation was founded in 1983, becoming one of Oregon's first vineyards since Prohibition.
-From humble, hand-watered beginnings, it's become one of the state's better-known providers of wine and is recognized as “One of America’s Great Pinot Noir Producers” from Wine Enthusiast Magazine.
+From humble, hand-watered beginnings, Willamette Valley Vineyards (WVVI +2.91%) has become one of the state's better-known providers of wine and is recognized as “One of America’s Great Pinot Noir Producers” from Wine Enthusiast Magazine.

-Like many other wineries, Willamette Valley boomed during the COVID-19 pandemic, but its stock has since come down to earth, hovering between $4 and $6 in mid-2025.
-The company's growth has been slowed by a younger generation that favors other types of alcoholic beverages, but it might offer a decent opportunity for investors seeking diversification into an industry that is likely to eventually return to favor.
+Like many other wineries, Willamette Valley boomed during the COVID-19 pandemic, but its stock has since come down to earth.
+Like Treasury Wine, it had a rough 2025, with stock prices falling by roughly half.
+The company's growth has been slowed by a younger generation that favors other types of alcoholic beverages, but it might offer a decent opportunity for investors seeking diversification into an industry that is likely to return to favor eventually.

 Advantages and disadvantages of investing in wine stocks